mwangiii/Steghub-devops-training/Web_solution_WordPress/README.md

 ```
 df -h
 ```
+- All three EBS volumes partitioned and set up with physical volumes, volume groups, and logical volumes.
+The logical volumes have been formatted and mounted to the appropriate directories.
+Our web server now has the necessary storage resources to host the WordPress site.
+Next, we will prepare the database server to store data for the WordPress site.

 ## PREPARE THE DATABASE SERVER
 - Let's launch  a second RedHat EC2 instance that will have a role - **'DB Server'**